FelixBerinde/Class-Roster-CLI/README.md

 # Class-Roster-CLI Project

-Below are the listed requirements for my C++ class roster project that was required for my scripting and programming applications class:
+Below are the listed requirements for my C++ class roster project that were required for my scripting and programming applications class:

 You are hired as a contractor to help a university migrate an existing student system to a new platform using C++ language.
 Since the application already exists, its requirements exist as well, and they are outlined in the next section.
 You are responsible for implementing the part of the